atomisthq/docs/docs/capabilities.md

 but the ways in which Atomist can improve your development and operations do not stop there.
-The primary supported development language for writing Rugs is [TypeScript][ts], although any language that compiles to JavaScript can be used.
+The primary supported development language for writing Rugs is [TypeScript][ts], although any language that compiles to JavaScript can be used, after [importing our node client](https://github.com/atomist/automation-client-ts).
 You can modify existing Rugs or create your own Rugs to match your processes and workflows.

 Atomist meets you where you are.
 It doesn't make you change how your